lsdR94/Prestack_characterization_tool/README.md

-# TEG
-# POSEIDON 3D
+# TEG: "Development of a computational tool for the characterization of reservoirs using pre-stacked seismic"

-# TEG: AVO- luisdaniel Rivera.
+# Author: 		luisdaniel Rivera.
+# 	  		luisdarc@gmail.com
+#
+# Industrial tutor:	Rafael Pinto
+# Academic tutor :	Mariano Arnaiz